ElementsProject/lightning/doc/lightningd-config.5.md

 * **recover**=*codex32secret*

-  A 32-byte secret encoded as a codex32 secret string.
-This would be used to construct `hsm_secret`` in case it doesn't exist.
+  Restore the node from a 32-byte secret encoded as a codex32 secret string: this will fail if the `hsm_secret` file exists.
+Your node will start the node in offline mode, for manual recovery.
+The secret can be extracted from the `hsm_secret` using hsmtool(8).

 * **alias**=*NAME*